openworm/open-worm-analysis-toolbox/INSTALL-OSX.md

 #  2) atlas refuses to be recognized explicitly as a conda package for osx-64
 #     hence the following installation sequence follow by the use of pip.
 conda install anaconda-client
+# CWL Notes:
+# For python 3:
+# conda create -n owat numpy scipy matplotlib nose pandas statsmodels h5py seaborn
+# For python 2 (using the above installation of miniconda3):
-conda create -n owat numpy scipy matplotlib nose pandas statsmodels h5py seaborn source activate owat pip install atlas
+conda create -n owat numpy scipy matplotlib nose pandas statsmodels h5py seaborn python=2 source activate owat pip install atlas